llpeterson/data/presentation.md

-Network Data Representation (NDR) is the data-encoding standard used in the Distributed Computing Environment (DCE, which we introduced in an earlier chapter.
+Network Data Representation (NDR) is the data-encoding standard used in the Distributed Computing Environment (DCE, which we introduced in an earlier chapter).
 Unlike XDR and ASN.1, NDR uses receiver-makes-right.
 It does this by inserting an architecture tag at the front of each message;
 individual data items are untagged.
 NDR uses a compiler to generate stubs.
 This compiler takes a description of a program written in the